Horspath Home Watch

 A Member of "Thames Valley Police" Neighbourhood Watch

-In 1997, I circulated a number of residents in Blenheim Road on the possibility of setting up a Neighbourhood Watch Scheme.
-The response was overwhelmingly in favour and by January 1998, the Scheme was in existence.
-Since then the Scheme has progressively grown to include the whole of the Village with Area Coordinators or NHW Contacts in all areas.
-In 1999, with the approval of the Scheme’s Annual General Meeting the Coordinators became The Horspath NHW Committee.
-The Committee Members Consult and communicate by email and telephone holding their own AGM prior to the General Meeting in the early Spring.
-The Parish Council has supported The Committees efforts to have the whole village covered by Neighbourhood Watch by funding the cost of buying NHW notices, and printing communications and recruitment circulars.
-There are few commitments made on members and only an Annual General Meeting, held each year in the Village Hall.
-The Horspath Scheme Committee Policy outlines the way that the Horspath Neighbourhood Watch Scheme Committee has approached the setting up of NHW in the Village.
-I and my Committee Colleagues recognise how precious time is to individuals and families in the modern world.
-We also appreciate that privacy is important to the vast majority of residents.
+In the Autumn 1997, I circulated the residents of Blenheim Road about the possibility of setting up a Neighbourhood Watch Scheme.
+The response was overwhelmingly in favour, and by January 1998 the scheme was in existence.
+Since then it has progressively grown to include the whole of the village with Area Coordinators or Contacts in all areas.
+In 1999, with the approval of a General Meeting in the Village Hall, the Coordinators formed the Horspath Neighbourhood Watch (NHW) Committee.
+The Committee Members consult and communicate by email and telephone, and hold an AGM once a year to elect a Chairman and formulate policy.
+Other meetings take place as and when necessary.
+The Parish Council has supported the Committee in its recruitment drive to get the whole village covered by Neighbourhood Watch.
+It has funded the cost of buying notices, and printing materials for communications and recruitment circulars.
+There are few commitments made on householder members and only an occasional General Meeting in the Village Hall on matters relating to Home Security.
+The Horspath NHW Committee has a Policy Statement that outlines the way that it has approached the setting up of Neighbourhood "Home" Watch in the Village.
+Committee members recognise how precious time is to individuals in a busy and hectic modern world.
+It appreciates that privacy is also important.

 Neville Buckett